melvin2504/ProjectMeteo/README.md

 # Indoor/Outdoor Weather Monitor with M5stack IoT Device and Cloud Dashboard

-Welcome to our project repository!
+Welcome to our project repository !
 This project involves implementing an indoor/outdoor weather monitor using M5stack IoT devices and sensors, integrated with a web dashboard deployed on the cloud.
 This solution provides real-time weather monitoring and forecasting, along with historical data visualization, all managed through Google Cloud services.

 ## Table of Contents
 - [Project Overview](#project-overview)